-In this complete guide to Siam Park, we’ve literally covered everything you could ever want to know, answering all the questions that need answering so you don’t need to spend hours scrolling through TripAdvisor and pulling your hair out at the terrible navigation on Siam Park’s official website.
+In this complete guide to Siam Park, we’ve literally covered everything you could ever want to know, answering all the questions that need answering about this incredible theme park in the Canary Islands so you don’t need to spend hours scrolling through TripAdvisor and pulling your hair out at Siam Park’s official website.

-If you care about getting the best value for your money and making sure you really get the best out of your trip to Siam Park, this is the guide for you.
+If you care about getting the best value for your money and making sure you really get the best out of your trip to Siam Park in Tenerife, this is the guide for you.

 - What is Siam Park Tenerife?